Aikon-platform/discover-demo/api/README.md

 # API

-This folder contains the code for the API
+This folder contains the code for the worker API.

 ## Development